vishaljangid9413/ecommerce/README.txt

 ### 5. Set Up Environment Variables

-Make sure to create a `.env` file in the root directory to store sensitive information such as your secret key, database credentials, etc. You can copy from `.env.example` if provided.
+Make sure to create a `.env` file in the root directory to store sensitive information such as your secret key, database credentials, etc. You can copy from example below and replaces the valid values.

 ```env
 PROJECT_KEY='your project secret key'